-The findings of the Drug and Alcohol Related Deaths (DARD) 5-year Review 2017 - 2021 were published and presented to the NYSAB this year.

-The review looked at 472 deaths that occured across the 5-year period where drugs and alcohol had been a factor in the person's life.
-The review cited alcohol as the most common drug in cause of deaths.
+The findings of the Drug and alcohol related deaths 5-year Review 2017-2021 were published and presented to the NYSAB this year.
+The review looked at 472 deaths that occurred across the 5-year period where drugs and alcohol had been a factor in the person's life.
+The review cited Alcohol as the most common drug in cause of deaths.

 North Yorkshire Horizons continue to review deaths where the individual was known to the service in order to learn and develop the service.
-The service contines to develop its Naloxone offer, with a pilot amongst TEWV taking place as well as a peer to peer Naloxone scheme being co-produced with people with lived experience substance dependency.
+The service continues to develop its Naloxone offer, with a pilot amongst TEWV taking place as well as a peer to peer Naloxone scheme being coproduced with people with lived experience of substance dependency.
 North Yorkshire Horizons have introduced the use of a Fibroscan which will assist with early detection of alcohol liver disease.
-They have also generated a health bulletin which is circulated with NYH which focusing on trends and issues identified through the DARD process.
+They have also generated a health bulletin which is circulated within NYH which focusing on trends and issues identified through the DARD process.
 NYH have completed a focused piece of work looking at the barriers people face accessing and entering treatment as well as worked up a COPD focus group has been implemented to explore additional resources available for people with this illness.

-The Health and Adult Services (HAS) Mortality Data sub-group was formed in early 2023 in order to bring together the drug and alcohol related deaths review process, adult social care deaths and those who are recordered as death by suicide to create an 'all deaths together' learning process.

-The sub-group has already identified links between suicide and substance use, lack of access to Care Act assessments and support as well as the common theme of self-neglect.
-By completing deep dive reviews and analysis the group are forming recommendations to make system and service-wide changes to practice.
+The mortality data subgroup was formed in early 2023 in order to bring together the drug and alcohol related deaths review process, adult social care deaths and those who are recorded as death by suicide to create an 'all deaths together' learning process.
+The subgroup has already identified links between suicide and substance use, lack of access to care act assessments and support as well as the common theme of self-neglect.
+By completing deep dive reviews and analysis the group are forming recommendations to make system and service wide changes to practice.